print · login

 Discussion lead: Daniel

-Paper 7 (Meeting on February 1, 2022)
+Meeting 7 (on February 1, 2022)

 Paper: Kästner, Christian, Sven Apel, and Martin Kuhlemann.
 "Granularity in software product lines."
 2008 ACM/IEEE 30th International Conference on Software Engineering.
 IEEE, 2008.